ZivoMartin/AVANCEMENT-PROJET-STAGE/selenium.md

 ## Mouse:

 ### Simple event
-* click on div: Yes
+* click : Yes on all website
 * right click: Does not differentiate between a right click and a left click and isn't capable to use the contextmenu.
+On all website
-* dbleclick : Yes
+* dbleclick : Yes on all website
-* dbleclick on a text :
+* dbleclick on a text : script no (its a simple dbleclick), replay yes.
+For all website
-* onmouseenter: No
+* onmouseenter: script no, replay no on all website
-* onmouseleave: No
+* onmouseleave: script no, replay no on all website
-* onmousemove: No
+* onmousemove: script no, replay no on all website

 ### Senarios
 * Follow hypertext link: It works, but the transitions are very fast.
 It is necessary to add time.sleep in the script to understand what is being displayed on the screen.